-7.8 Reporting to parents
+7.8 Reporting to Parents

-The Sponsor is required to inform each Student's parent, at least twice per year, in writing and in plain language, of:

-- (a) the progress of the Student at the School; - (b) any barriers to the Student's progress at the School; and - as applicable, the Student's progress and achievement in relation to National Standards.
+- (a) The Sponsor is required to inform each Student's Parent, at least twice per year, in writing and in plain language, of: - (i) the progress of the Student at the School; - (ii) any barriers to the Student's progress at the School; and - (iii) as applicable, the Student's progress and achievement in relation to National Standards and/or Ngã Whanaketanga Rumaki Māori and/or NCEA. - (b) The Sponsor must provide a representative sample of the reports described under paragraph (a) of this clause 7.8 to the Ministry at the same time as such report is provided to each Student's Parent.